Top 5 Negotiation Tips for an Overseas Contract

 If your foreign employer is planning on paying your foreign taxes, you will not qualify for the FTC.
 The downside of having your employer pay your foreign taxes is that you will be showing a higher salary, which may increase your US tax liability.
 This will mean that you are actually making less in the long run.
 If your foreign employer plans on paying your foreign tax liability, try to negotiate a higher gross salary to compensate for the potential increase on your US expat tax liability.

-Tip Number 3: Find out where your Social Security contributions will be paid.
+Tip Number 3: Before signing your Overseas Contract find out where your Social Security contributions will be paid.

 If your foreign country of residence has an active Totalization Agreement with the United States, this question will be fairly easy to answer.
 A Totalization Agreement between a foreign country and the United States stipulates the country to which you will be required to make Social Security contributions.
 This prevents you from having to pay Social Security to two countries.
 If there is not a Totalization Agreement in place between your host country and the United States, you may wind up having to make Social Security contributions to both countries – even though you will only be retiring in one.
 Take a look at this Social Security Administration list of Totalization Agreements to see if your host country is among the countries that have an active agreement with the United States.
 If your host country is not on this list, try to persuade your employer to give you a higher salary to compensate for the amount of Social Security contributions you will be making to two separate countries.